-In January 1923, French and Belgian troops marched into and occupied Germany’s industrial Ruhr region.
+In January 1923, French and Belgian troops crossed the border and occupied numerous points in Germany’s Ruhr Valley.
 The Ruhr occupation would last more than two and a half years.
-There is considerable debate about why the Ruhr occupation occurred, whether it was justified or pre-meditated.
-The conventional view is that Paris ordered troops into the Ruhr reluctantly because the Weimar government had deliberately failed to honour the terms of the Versailles treaty and the Reparations Commission.
-But some evidence also suggests the Poincare government had been plotting to occupy the Ruhr since 1919.
-France had its own sizeable war debts to meet and was beginning to feel short-changed by the terms of Versailles.
-And there was much to be gained by occupying the Ruhr, which housed three-quarters of Germany’s steel and coal production.
+There has been considerable debate about why France decided to occupy the Ruhr, along with whether an occupation was warranted.
+The conventional view is that Paris ordered troops into the Ruhr reluctantly because the Weimar government had failed to honour the terms of the Treaty of Versailles and the Reparations Commission.
+There is also some evidence to suggest French prime minister Raymond Poincaré and his government had been plotting to occupy the Ruhr since 1919.
+France had its own sizeable war debts and was suffering from a shortage of industrial resources, particularly coal.
+There was much to be gained by occupying the Ruhr, which housed three-quarters of Germany’s steel and coal production.

 Whatever its motives, the Ruhr occupation was achieved swiftly and methodically.
 Once French and Belgian troops had crossed the border, they sealed off the Ruhr from the rest of Germany and began frog-marching 150,000 civilians and non-essential workers out of the area.
 German industrial workers remained in the Ruhr and in some cases were prevented from leaving.
 By July, the French had set up an exclusion zone, restricting traffic in and out of the Ruhr.
 The occupiers began confiscating raw materials and manufactured goods, which were loaded onto railway carts to be shipped back to France and Belgium – payment in kind for the missed reparations instalments.